 - Complete a Asheville City School Background Check.
 Each parent that travels to the tournaments must complete a background check.
-Please click https://bib.com/SecureVolunteer/Asheville-City-Schools/ and select Chaperone when you are filling out form.
+Please click https://bib.com/SecureVolunteer/Asheville-City-Schools/ and select Chaperone when you are filling out the form.
 You will receive a confirmation email once you have successfully passed the background check.
-Please email that confirmation to Will Smith at firstname.lastname@example.org.
-You will receive a SecureVolunteer VERIFIRED card from Asheville City Schools in the regular mail after you pass the background check.
+Please email that confirmation to Will Smith at email@example.com.
+You will receive a SecureVolunteer VERIFIED card from Asheville City Schools in the regular mail after you pass the background check.

 - Create a Judging Account on Tabroom, www.tabroom.com.